utrains/aws-project1-three-tier-appli-terraform/README.md

-# aws-project1-three-tier-appli-terraform
+# three-tier-arch-aws-terraform
-Provision three tier application on AWS using Terraform
+Provision three tier architecture on AWS using Terraform